 - Influencer marketing — Influencers with even a few thousand followers (micro-influencers) can help promote your business to their engaged community in exchange for payment, a free product, or a cut of your sales.

 - Search engine marketing (SEM) — This online advertising strategy helps boost your visibility on the SERPs — for a fee.
-Companies that use pay-per-click (PPC) ads pay a certain amount when a user clicks on their ad.
+Companies that use pay-per-click (PPC) ads pay a certain amount when users click on their ad.
 PPC ads can help businesses cut through the noise, stand out, and “jump ahead” of their competition, especially in the discovery phase.

 Offline Marketing Activities

 - Direct mail — Physical mail advertising your business that is sent to homes or other businesses.
-Examples include postcards, coupon booklets, and catalogs.
+Examples include postcards, coupon booklets, and catalogues.

 Relationship-Building Marketing Activities

-- Business associations — Also known as trade associations, these organizations include business owners in a particular industry and can provide support and resources.
-There are typically dues, and members are sometimes entitled to discounts on things like continued education or business insurance.
+- Business associations — Also known as trade associations, these organisations include business owners in a particular industry and can provide support and resources.
+There are typically dues, and members are sometimes entitled to discounts like continued education or business insurance.

-- Chamber of Commerce — A local business organization that promotes the business community.
-Similar to business associations, there are usually resources, events, and other perks to membership.
+- Chamber of Commerce — A local business organisation that promotes the business community.
+Similar to business associations, membership usually includes resources, events, and other perks.

-- Rotary Club — An international organization that gathers business and professional leaders for humanitarian causes.
+- Rotary Club — An international organisation that gathers business and professional leaders for humanitarian causes.